-As a condition of approval of our PMA, we must conduct a Post-Approval Study evaluating the sensitivity and false positive rate of physicians after using MelaFind® to their performance if MelaFind® was not available.
-Conducting this Post-Approval Study is costly and time consuming.
+As a condition of approval of our PMA, we must conduct a PAS evaluating the sensitivity and false positive rate of physicians after using MelaFind® to their performance if MelaFind® was not available.
+Conducting this PAS is costly and time consuming.

 We are required to submit to the FDA progress reports on this study every six months during the first two years and annually thereafter.
-The first progress report was submitted to the FDA in February 2013, the second was submitted on August 8, 2013 and the third report was submitted on February 8, 2014.
+The first progress report was submitted to the FDA in February 2013, the second was submitted on August 8, 2013 and the third report was submitted on February 7, 2014.
 If the FDA has questions on the data provided in a progress report, or believes the data are incomplete or insufficient, the agency may request additional information, including through a deficiency letter.
 For example, on March 4, 2013 and October 17, 2013, the FDA sent a letter stating that the information in our progress report was inadequate to allow the agency to complete its review and therefore the FDA asked for additional information.
 We responded to the March 4, 2013 letter on March 22, 2013 and the October 17, 2013 letter on November 15, 2013.
-We placed the study on hold on September 9, 2013 to investigate enrollment and the study was restarted on February 25, 2014.
+We placed the study on hold September 9, 2013 to investigate below expected enrollment numbers.
 An interactive review process was initiated by the FDA on January 2, 2014, requesting additional information beyond our October 17, 2013 response letter to the FDA.
-On April 2, 2014, the FDA notified us that our new study timeline had been approved and our study status would be marked as "Progress Adequate."
-The FDA may seek the advice of advisory panels of outside experts when considering the initiation or progress reports.
-If a change in the study milestones or timeline could significantly affect the outcome of the Post-Approval Study, we will need to submit that revision for the agency's review and approval.
-We will need to update MelaFind®'s labeling with the results from this study, including any positive or negative results.
+On January 13, 2014, the FDA closed the interactive review process, deeming that we have sufficiently met our reporting obligations.
+The study was restarted on February 25, 2014 and on April 2, 2014 the FDA approved our new study timeline and listed our study status as Progress Adequate.
+On August 8, 2014, we submitted our two year progress report to FDA with revised study timelines, extending all milestones by one year and we are awaiting FDA response.
+The FDA may seek the advice of advisory panels of outside experts when considering the initiation or progress of post-approval studies.
+If we have not met the study milestones or timeline specified in the study protocol, we must provide a rationale to the FDA in our progress reports.
+If a change in the study milestones or timeline could significantly affect the outcome of the PAS, we will need to submit that revision for the agency's review and approval.
+We

-We may be unable to complete our Post-Approval Study if, for example, we institute a recall of MelaFind[®] from the market.
-The FDA can terminate our study if we have not fulfilled or cannot fulfill the Post-Approval Study condition of approval; for example, if MelaFind[®] is not being sold because the device technology is obsolete, study questions are no longer relevant, we withdraw the PMA, or the study cannot answer the Post-Approval Study question.
+We may be unable to complete our PAS if, for example, we institute a recall of MelaFind® from the market.
+The FDA can terminate our study if we have not fulfilled or cannot fulfill the PAS condition of approval; for example, if MelaFind® is not being sold because the device technology is obsolete, study questions are no longer relevant, we withdraw the PMA, or the study cannot answer the PAS question.
 If the FDA determines the study cannot be completed as designed or because of study data inadequacies, but the study objectives remain important, the FDA may terminate the original study and discuss establishing a new post-approval study commitment and schedule.
 In appropriate circumstances, the FDA may order additional post-market surveillance.